Founder-Led Growth: Why Series A CEOs Are Abandoning Company Pages for Personal Authority

 Data-Backed Insights: The Math of Authority

-The numbers do not lie.
-Series A startups with active founder profiles see a 42 percent reduction in the time it takes to close Series B rounds.
-This is because VCs are doing their due diligence on LinkedIn long before they meet you.
-They want to see that you can lead a movement, not just a product.
+The 2026 numbers are definitive: Series A startups with active founder profiles see a 42 percent reduction in the time it takes to close Series B rounds.
+VCs are now utilizing LinkedIn "Sentiment and Authority Analysis" tools to gauge a founder's market influence before they ever request a deck.
+Your profile is your pre-due diligence.

 Common Pitfalls: What to Avoid in 2026